Last updated on September 18, 2024

 The History of Undying in MTG

-A keyword first found in Dark Ascension, undying reappeared in Avacyn Restored and later in Modern Horizons.
-Undying doesn’t have the expansive history of other mechanics since it’s only been printed on 21 cards in Magic’s history, but many of the cards continue to see play today.
+A keyword first found in Dark Ascension, undying reappeared in Avacyn Restored and has had one-off appearances in a number of sets like Modern Horizons, Fallout, and Doctor Who.
+Undying doesnโt have the expansive history of other mechanics, but many of the cards continue to see play today.

 Does the Undying Creature go to the Graveyard?

 Undying creatures do go to the graveyard.
-The undying ability triggers when the undying creature goes to the graveyard.
+Specifically, the undying ability triggers when the undying creature goes to the graveyard.

-It’s best to visualize the creature dying, going to the graveyard, and then you check if it has a +1/+1 counter on it at the time of death.
-If it didn’t, it wakes up from the graveyard and returns to the battlefield, stronger than before.
+Itโs best to visualize the creature dying, going to the graveyard, and then you check if it had a +1/+1 counter on it at the time of death.
+If it didnโt, it wakes up from the graveyard and returns to the battlefield, stronger than before.

 Does Undying Go on the Stack?